mistersender/enforcedCFOO/README.md

 }
 ```

+## Example
+For the purposes of this readme, we will use the example of an "order".
+Orders have a delivery & billing address, delivery options, order total information, and some other data associated with them.
+[Check out the fully functional standalone example.](/example/)

 ## Details
 `EnforcedCFOO` is intended to be extended into a `cfc` whose only purpose is to contain a set of `contracts`.
 Each `contract` is a simple function that describes a single object at a single depth (name/value pairs).
 Contracts names can be anything the developer would like, however the values must be either a `setter`, another `contract` defined by the developer, or a `hashset`.
-For the purposes of this readme, we will use the example of an "order" as defined in the data.
-Orders have a delivery & billing address, delivery options, order total information, and some other data associated with them.

 ### Setters
 A `setter` simply means that there are no more contracts to check against for a given value; the key should contain a "simple" value, and not another contract.
 The following setters are available: